Finland in the Eurovision Song Contest 1982

-Finland was represented at the Eurovision Song Contest 1982 with the song "Nuku pommiin", composed by Juice Leskinen, with lyrics by Jim Pembroke, and performed by Kojo.
+Finland was represented at the Eurovision Song Contest 1982 with the song "Nuku pommiin", composed by Jim Pembroke, with lyrics by Juice Leskinen, and performed by Kojo.
 The Finnish participating broadcaster, Yleisradio (Yle), selected its entry through a national final.

 Before Eurovision

 Euroviisukarsinta 1982

 Yleisradio (Yle) invited ten composers for the competition.
 The composers got to choose between Ami Aspelund, Kojo, Opus 5, and Tapani Kansa to perform their songs.
 The national final was held on 19 February 1982 at the Kulttuuritalo in Helsinki, hosted by Heikki Kahila.
 The winner was chosen by an expert jury.